ks961/strict-env/README.md

 ## How It Works

-The `strict-env` package loads environment variables from the following `.env` files (in this order):
+The `env-env-d` package loads environment variables from the following `.env` files (in this order):

 1. `.env.local`
 2. `.env.production`